desktopofsamuel/portfolio/content/blog/2019-05-01 Building Gatsby v2 With Multiple Post Type/index.md

 This should wrap up everything you need in order to create multiple post types in Gatsby.
 If you encountered any problems in setting it up.
 Make sure you:

-- Restart localhost server every time if you have edited the  gatsby-node.js
+- Restart localhost server every time if you have edited the `gatsby-node.js`
-- Test it step by step to eliminate any cause of error.
+- Test it step by step to eliminate any cause of error
+- Check out my repo [Multiple Post Type](https://github.com/sparklesam/multiple-post-types)

 Feel free to share your ways of creating your own personal site using Gatsby.
-If you have a better solution or encountered any problems, talk to me on [Twitter](http://www.twitter.com/dekstopofsamuel) Stay tuned if you are interested in more Gatsby tutorial and walkthroughs!
+If you have a better solution or encountered any problems, talk to me on [Twitter](http://www.twitter.com/desktopofsamuel).
+Stay tuned if you are interested in more Gatsby tutorial and walkthroughs!